cheatham1/SoftwareBook/gettingstarted.md

 In the root directory there are five directories (Analysis, Configurations, Input, Plotting and Output), the README file plus two python scripts.
 The python scripts are RunScript.py and PlotResults.py.

-At the bottom of your window, you will notice a tab labelled "atlas@atlas-vm".
+At the bottom of your window, you will notice a tab labelled **atlas@atlas-vm**.

 ![](Pictures/VM-atlas.png)

 Select this tab, circled in red in the screen-shot.
 A terminal window will then be available.

-Type "ls" and you will see the folders and files in your main directory.
+List the folders and files in your main directory by typing

+    ls

+You will notice that these are the same names as you saw in the menu (screen-shot above).

 ![](Pictures/VMterminalWindow.png)